-History of the Dragonboat Race
+History of the Dragon Boat Race

-It’s open and free to the public!
+The Asian Festival Dragon Boat Race is open and free to the public!

 Since its inception in 2010, Central Ohio’s only dragon boat race has attracted phenomenal interest.
 What started out as a four-team competition has grown to eighteen as of 2016.
 Crews drawn from local businesses and community organizations vie for the championship in a day-long event held at the downtown bend of Scioto River in Columbus, Ohio.